-A student may be granted a leave of absence from the program upon petition to the Executive Committee.
-Students can request a leave of absence at any time, but students should be aware that granting is a formal action of the Executive Committee, which must also be approved by the Graduate Dean.
-Whenever possible such requests will be considered at the close of an academic year (at the "Grand Deadline"; see III C; for the Leave of Absence form, see Insert E) and will be granted for up to one year only.
-Should students wish to continue the leave for a second year, they must apply again to the Executive Committee.
+A student may be granted a leave of absence from the Program upon petition to the EC.
+Students can request a leave of absence at any time, but students should be aware that granting leaves is a formal action of the EC, which must also be approved by the Graduate Dean.
+Whenever possible such requests will be considered at the close of an academic year (at the Grand Deadline; see III C; for the Leave of Absence form, see Insert E) and will be granted for up to one year only.
+Should students wish to continue the leave for a second year, they must apply again to the EC.

-At the discretion of the Executive Committee, funded students may be allowed to resume their funding at the conclusion of the year's leave.
-In order to qualify for resumption of funding, students on leave must inform the Executive Committee by January 15 that they intend to resume studies in the fall term.
+At the discretion of the EC, funded students may be allowed to resume their funding at the conclusion of the year's leave.
+In order to qualify for resumption of funding, students on leave must inform the EC by January 1 that they intend to resume studies in the fall term.
 In no case is funding assured upon their return from a two-year leave.

-A leave of absence is appropriate in any circumstance in which a student expects that he or she will not be able to make any significant progress toward their degree.
+A leave of absence is appropriate in any circumstance in which a student expects that he or she will not be able to make progress toward their degree.
 A leave of absence stops all time-to-degree "clocks," but under no circumstances will a leave be granted solely for the purpose of extending the usual time-to-degree schedules.
 In rare instances the EC may also grant a leave of absence for which parental, family or health leaves are inappropriate, but which is still appropriate to the student's circumstances.

-Students considering a parental or family leave or medical leave or withdrawal should contact the Dean of Students Office; consult the Graduate Arts & Sciences Program Catalog for more information.
+Students considering a parental or family leave or medical leave or withdrawal should contact the Dean of Students Office.
+Consult the Graduate Arts and Sciences Program Catalog for more information.